Vadakkunokkiyantram: Plot

-Thalathil Dineshan, oversees a printing press.
+Thalathil Dineshan oversees a printing press.
 He struggles with insecurity due to his short stature and complexion.
 Following his marriage to Shobha, his life starts to spiral out of control.
-His wife is incredibly attractive and taller than him, which just adds to his insecurities.
+His wife is incredibly attractive and taller than he is, which just adds to his insecurities.
 He overprotects his wife at first, which deteriorates his connection with his brother Prakashan.
 He perceives his brother's charm and humor as a challenge, which finally causes a family quarrel to break out.

 Dineshan gradually employs strategies that, in his opinion, will help him win Shobha's respect and adoration.
-Thalakulam Sir, who he sees as a new confidante, offers him juvenile advise on how to win Shobha, his wife, over.
+Thalakulam Sir, whom he sees as a new confidant, offers him juvenile advice on how to win Shobha, his wife, over.
 He starts drinking because he sees it as a macho gesture.
 To make himself seem amusing, he memorizes jokes from a weekly magazine and repeats them to his wife.
 But all of his endeavors are futile, and he makes a fool of himself.

 Shobha, a model wife, is wholly loyal to her husband and finds Dineshan's odd conduct to be perplexing.
 He has paranoid thoughts and begins to doubt his wife.
 He threatens the brother of Shobha's friend, whom he thinks is having an affair with her.
 As soon as Shobha discovers everything, events spiral out of his control.
-After a few events caused by acute paranoia, he is even sedated in a psychiatric hospital.
+After a few events caused by acute paranoia, he is sedated in a psychiatric hospital.

 He seemed to have altered after a brief course of treatment.
 By promising her love and care, Dineshan is able to bring Shobha back to her house.
 Now that everything appears to be going well for them and while his wife is sleeping soundly, he begins to scan his backyard in the middle of the night for Shobha's stalker.